Ergotropic advantage in a measurement-fueled quantum heat engine: Other measurement directions

 \section{Other measurement directions}

-We have also studied the performance of the engine with generalized measurements along x-x (y-y), x-y, and x-z (y-z) directions.
-Usually, for these cases, there are many possibilities for ordering the post-measurement probabilities.
-To illustrate, we consider x-x measurements for which we set $\vec{\sigma}^{\rm A}.\hat{n}^{\rm A} = \sigma_{x}^{\rm A}$ and $\vec{\sigma}^{\rm B}.\hat{n}^{\rm B} = \sigma_{x}^{\rm B}$ in Eq. (\ref{Mab}).The post-measurement probabilities are given by
+We also studied the performance of the engine with generalized measurements along x-x (y-y), x-y, and x-z (y-z) directions. {In general, the post-measurement state $\rho^{\rm PM}$ contains some coherence (in the energy basis), making it an active state.
+Then, to determine the passive state after the ergotropic stroke, we need to order the eigenvalues of the state $\rho^{\rm PM}$ in a non-increasing sense.} To illustrate, we consider x-x measurements for which we set $\vec{\sigma}^{\rm A}.\hat{n}^{\rm A} = \sigma_{x}^{\rm A}$ and $\vec{\sigma}^{\rm B}.\hat{n}^{\rm B} = \sigma_{x}^{\rm B}$ in Eq. (\ref{Mab}).
+For the case of x-x weak measurements, the state $\rho^{\rm PM}$ is active, and we get the post-measurement occupation probabilities as